 The Division of Adolescent Medicine's Behavioral Health Program provides clinical services and behavioral/psychoeducational assessments.
-Staff specializing in adolescent mental health provides individual, family, collateral and group counseling, crisis intervention and case management support.
-Clinical areas of focus include depression, suicidal thoughts and behaviors, anxiety and psychosomatic disorders, eating disorders, child abuse and neglect, exposure to violence, family issues and conflicts, school failure, drug abuse and co-occurring disorders, gender-identity issues, and others.
+Clinicians specializing in adolescent mental health provide individual, family, collateral and group counseling, crisis intervention and case management support.
+Clinical areas of focus include depression, suicidal thoughts and behaviors, anxiety and psychosomatic disorders, disordered eating, child abuse and neglect, exposure to violence, family issues and conflicts, school failure, drug abuse and co-occurring disorders, gender-identity issues, and others.

 Services are provided through our: